Breakfast Burritos in Foil

 Step Three: Add Bell Peppers

 Add the chopped bell peppers and cook them as well.
-I love the fact that I only use this pan for the meat, onions, and bell peppers.
-We usually use the multi-colored mixture of bell peppers to give the finished product a little more color.
+I love that I only use this pan for the meat, onions, and bell peppers.
+We usually use a multi-colored mixture of bell peppers to give the finished product a little more color.

 Add the bell peppers